From both the employers and employees perspective, career fairs seem to be a futile experience.

 Trying to land a job at a career fair is like trying to make a basketball shot from half court!
 The odds are in favor to those with experience, who are good under pressure and have luck on their side.
 With so many factors to be considered, it is no wonder that most first impressions go awry.

-Consider this: after family and health, career events have the biggest impact on stress and happiness.
-The stress levels at a career fair are incredibly high.
-Most people are applying for their first real jobs which mean they don’t have experience with interviews.
-Additionally, many haven’t attended a career fair before, so they don’t know what to expect.
-There are also lots of people, both on the company side as well as competition, so it can feel claustrophobic and overwhelming.
-In most cases, career fairs are held during the summer time when students have time off, so the weather conditions are probably brutal considering people are wearing ties and jackets!
+In most cases, career fairs are held during the summer time when students have time off.
+This results in brutal weather conditions, especially considering people are wearing ties and jackets!
 These people are sweating profusely and trying to remember everything they have ever done to impress a recruiter that works at a company they want to work for.
 As far as the candidate is concerned, this recruiter is what stands between them and their goals.
-Overcome with possibility and hope, they fail to realize that

 If you absolutely have to attend, here a few quick tips to guide you through the process and help you stand out from the rest: